Floyd Mayweather interested in buying Newcastle | Goal.com

 Floyd Mayweather interested in buying Newcastle

-Boxing icon Floyd Mayweather Jr suggested he might have an interest in buying Premier League club Newcastle United as he appeared at an event in England.
+Boxing icon Floyd Mayweather Jr suggested he might have an interest in buying Premier League club Newcastle United during an appearance at a promotional event in England.

 Mayweather boasts a 50-0 record but has not fought since defeating UFC star Conor McGregor in August 2017, although the 43-year-old has hinted at a rematch this year.